htogta/ok/SPECIFICATION.md

 - `dbg` ( -- debug ) the "debug" instruction pushes one of the above debug values to the stack

-%% NOTE: division by 0 returns 0 %%
+%% NOTE: division and mod by 0 returns 0, but sets the VM status to "panic" %%

 ## assembly language features

 All assembly instructions are simply the opcode names shown above, except for `lit`.
 To push a literal, use `#` followed by some number of bytes as case-insensitive hexadecimal numbers:

 `#ff` pushes a single byte, 255.

 `#00ff` pushes two bytes, but still just the number 255, only with leading zeroes.

 The assembly language uses big-endian number literals, so `#00ff` will result in `ff` or 255 being at the top of the stack.

-As a result, numbers are stored on the stack with the most-significant-byte closest to the top.
+As a result, numbers are stored on the stack with the most-significant-byte closest to the top. %% TODO are we sure? %%

 Prepend with a `?` to set the `b` flag:

-`?jmp` = conditional jump if top is 255
+- `?jmp` = conditional jump if top is 255

 Append a number from 1 to 4 for variable args:

-`cmp1` compares 2 single byte arguments
+- `cmp1` compares 2 single byte arguments
-`cmp2` compares 2 two-byte arguments, etc.
+- `cmp2` compares 2 two-byte arguments, etc.

 Appending no number implies a variable-argument size of however many bytes are in a "word", i.e. the size of a pointer into RAM or ROM.

-Note that byte literals start with a # followed by 2 hex digits (case insensitive)

 ### FORTH-style compilation mode